 Crab Stuffed Chicken Breasts

 Crab Stuffed Chicken Breasts are elegant enough for a dinner party yet easy enough for a weeknight!
-This easy recipe is the perfect date night dinner for two!
+Like my Crab-Stuffed Flounder, this easy recipe is the perfect date night dinner for two!

 The busy Labor Day holiday weekend is approaching and there’s nothing better than celebrating with lots of family and friends.
 However, a holiday weekend can get very busy!